How to get from Athens to Mykonos, Greece

 Piraeus is by far the busiest of the two ports and this is the one that we departed from.
 To get to Piraeus port you can do so by either travelling by taxi, by metro (taking the green line) or by bus.
 Personally, we didn’t want to feel rushed and decided to take a taxi which worked out perfect for us.
 We stayed centrally in the area of Plaka, and the taxi ride took around half an hour to get to Piraeus port from there.

 The Rafina Porto is located a bit further out compared to Piraeus and to get here you’ll have to either take a taxi or make use of a local bus service.

 Don’t waste any time by jumping between different ferry company websites.
-Rather make use of comparison booking sites such as Ferryhopper.com, through whom you can compare and book the various options.
+Rather make use of comparison booking sites such as FerryHopper through which you can compare and book the various options.

 Where to stay